5ergiu/helm-charts/examples/laravel/README.md

 ## ✨ Features

 - 🚀 Fresh Laravel 12.x installation
-- ⚡ PHP 8.5 with FPM and Nginx
+- ⚡ PHP 8.5 with FPM (nginx runs as sidecar in Kubernetes)
 - 🏗️ Multi-stage build for development and production
 - 🎯 Vite-powered frontend with Bun
-- ☸️ Optimized for Kubernetes deployment
+- ☸️ Optimized for Kubernetes deployment with sidecar pattern
 - 💚 Health check endpoints built-in
 - 🔒 Non-root user execution (UID 1000)